nogi2k2/THT-mlexperts-submission/README.md

 - Clone the repository using `git clone`.
 - Change directory to the cloned repository `cd <repository-name>`.
+- Create Conda enviorment using .yml file `conda env create --name <enviorment-name> -f env_file/enviorment.yml`.
-- Activate the Conda environment `conda activate ./env`.
+- Activate the Conda enviorment `conda activate <enviorment-name>`
 - Run the Flask app `python app.py`.
 - Enter the city name, choose the API and data sources, and the analysis results are displayed.